heidihuang-wav/quartz/content/_index.md

 ---
-title: Howdy, Heidi here 🤠
+title: Heidi Huang 🤠
 enableToc: false
 ---
 > [!tip] Learning in public since 2023.

-Welcome to my **thought log**: the place for all my scattered notes and updates.
+Howdy, Heidi here.
+Welcome to my **notebook**: the place for my scattered thoughts and updates.

 *Pro-tip*: if you're on desktop and can't see the Table of Contents/Explorer on the left on the home page and the Graph View on the right, ==zoom out== on your browser until you can.